kmpf/uap/doc/source/index.rst

 Each run may provide a number of output files which depend on output files of one or several runs from parent steps.

-Source steps define a run for every input sample, and following steps
+Source steps define a run for every input sample, and a subsequent step
 may:

 * define the same number of runs,
 * define more runs (for example when R1 and R2 reads in a paired-end RNASeq experiment should be treated separately),
-* define fewer runs (usually at the end of a pipeline, where results are summarized).
+* define fewer runs (usually towards the end of a pipeline, where results are summarized).

 Setup